• Is FMS Ultimate an official school sport?

 • Do I have to register for both teams if my son or daughter is playing on the Travel Team?

 No. Even though the Travel Team players will play and practice with the Intramural players two days a week, you don’t need to register for both.
 The team dues for the Travel Team covers everything.

 • My daughter or son plays another sport.
 Can they still play ultimate?

 Yup!
 That’s what the Intramural Team is for.
-We try to schedule Intramural games and practices around other sports as best we can and if your player has to miss a day of Intramural to attend a lacrosse game or track meet, no problem!
+We try to schedule Intramural games and practices around other sports as best we can and if your player has to miss a day of Intramural to attend a lacrosse game or track meet, it’s not a problem!

 • When will practices be?